Critical spacetime crystals in continuous dimensions: Numerical results

 The second highlighted value in the upper Fig.~\ref{fig:Delta} is denoted by a star and gives both the dimension at the maximal value for $\Delta$ and the value of this maximum.
 We call this the ``critical dimension'' $D_{\textrm{ crit}}$ because $\extd\Delta/\extd D=0$ at $D=D_{\textrm{ crit}}$.
 Assuming the same accuracy as for $D=4$, we can therefore read off the results \eq{ D_{\textrm{ crit}}=3.755726\pm 10^{-6}:\qquad\qquad \Delta=3.466772\pm 10^{-6}\,. }{eq:Deltacrit} We have not found any indications for other extrema in the function $\Delta(D)$ and find it plausible that there are none besides the maximum discussed above.
 If correct, then $\Delta$ must decrease strictly monotonically both for $D>D_{\textrm{ crit}}$ and $D<D_{\textrm{ crit}}$.
 Such a behavior is compatible with the conjectures $\Delta\to 0$ both for $D\to\infty$ and for $D\to 3^+$.

 The lower plot in Fig.~\ref{fig:Delta} shows all the existing data on $\Delta$ in various dimensions.
 Our own data is again displayed as a continuous black curve, with errors smaller than the thickness of the curve.
 It passes through all existing data points within their estimated $1\sigma$-error bars (those error bars were taken from the corresponding publication indicated in the caption).
+In particular, the result by Reiterer and Trubowitz \cite{Reiterer:2012hnr} at $D = 4$ is contained, but since their error is $\sim 10^{-80}$ the error bar is not visible.
+All the other results were obtained by dynamically evolving critical initial data and measuring the periodicity of the scalar field directly.
+The main source of these error bars in that case comes from fitting a perodic function to the scalar field.
 Our larger-$D$ data suggest that the curve $\Delta(D)$ has an inflection point around $D\approx4.7$.
 See also Appendix \ref{app:numbers}, which contains our data on $\Delta$ and $\gamma$.